Digital Marketing

 For instance, if your business sells beauty products, you’ll compete in a highly crowded niche.

-Make sure you explore what your prospects want to read and solve their issues for them.
+Make sure you explore what your prospects want to read and address their issues.
 If you’re in the B2B sector, publishing a research report is also a great way of generating a ton of attention.

 These reports will give you valuable SEO backlinks (when other websites link to you) and boost your authority in your industry.